ElectronicsTinkerer/816CE/README.md

 Additionally, the function keys are of use:

 ```
+F2  - Toggle IRQ on CPU
+F3  - Toggle NMI on CPU
 F4  - Halt CPU
 F5  - Run until Halt pressed, CPU CRASH, CPU executes STP, or a breakpoint is hit
 F6  - Step over instruction at current PC